Analysts cheer Russia's X5 retailer's e-grocery IPO plans

 Ozon leading the way

-X5, "seems to have been inspired by Ozon’s successful placement, and the retailer is looking at various options to monetize its rapidly growing online businesses," Sova Capital commented on November 27.
+X5 "seems to have been inspired by Ozon’s successful placement, and the retailer is looking at various options to monetise its rapidly growing online businesses," Sova Capital commented on November 27.

-Most recent IPO of Russian Ozon e-commerce platform on NASDAQ boosted its market capitalisation by 40% to over $8bn after the placement.
+Most recently, the IPO of Russian Ozon e-commerce platform on NASDAQ boosted its market capitalisation by 40% to over $8bn after the placement.

 The shares of Russia’s internet giant Yandex have also returned just under 50% year to date coming back from a -40% return in March in the worst of the crisis and one of a handful of Russian stocks to make any gains this year at all.
-The leading RTS index has been down c.25% for most of autumn, although it has recovered somewhat in the last two years as a relief rally appears to get underway and was down 16% as of November 27.
+The leading RTS index has been down c.25% for most of autumn, although it has recovered somewhat in the last two months as a relief rally appears to be getting underway, and was down 16% as of November 27.

 Encouraged by the enthusiasm of Russian tech stocks, X5 is now considering an IPO of its express-delivery aggregator Okolo, Perekrestok Vprok platform, 5Post e-grocery logistics service.